Uefa to discuss Champions League final

 Uefa will hold an emergency meeting on Friday to discuss whether it should move the 2022 Champions League final away from Russian city St Petersburg.

-Russian president Vladimir Putin launched a military invasion on neighbouring Ukraine on Thursday.
+Russian president Vladimir Putin launched a military invasion of neighbouring Ukraine on Thursday.

 The EU Parliament wants Uefa, which is European football's governing body, to change the venue, with the final set to take place at Gazprom Arena on 28 May.